SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise1.md

 ## **Lab 1: Getting started with Hyperscale (Citus)**

-For a successful connection into Hyperscale (Citus) on Azure Database for PostgreSQL, we need to enable firewall services.
+For a successful connection into Hyperscale (Citus) on Azure Database for PostgreSQL, we will be adding firewall rules to allow access to our Hyperscale (Citus) database.

 ### Task 1: Configure server-level firewall service